 This exterior packet keeps the data secure during the transfer, and it is the core element of the VPN tunnel.
 When the data arrives at the VPN server, the outer packet is removed to access the data within, which requires a decryption process.

-The vast majority of VPNs fall into three main categories.
+There are many types of VPN, but the vast majority of them fall into three main categories: